FlexaGroup/example123/content/issues/2024-04-06-bot-outage.md

 severity: down
 ---
 *Investigating* - We are investigating a potential issue that might affect the uptime of our of services.
 We are sorry for any inconvenience this may cause you.
 This incident post will be updated once we have more information.

+*﻿Root Cause* - We found the root cause of the issue that affected the uptime of our services and the technicians are working on a fix to resolve this.

+*﻿Monitoring* - We are monitoring the fix that the technicians are in place.

+*﻿Resolved* - The fix we pushed has fixed the issue and we are now back on operational.